Home

 Round-Up of Quick Critiques

 When this website was new and I received fewer review books from major publishing houses, I was able to devote some time to self-published novels sent to me by their authors.
 The great majority of these exhibited flaws I have come to recognize as typical of self-published fiction.
-Reading and reviewing novels I cannot in good conscience recommend limits the amount of time available for novels I can, so on those rare occasions when I do review a self-published novel, my policy is to read only the early chapters, unless they prove themselves by capturing and holding my interest.
-Those I read all the way through get full reviews.
-The others are be discussed here, as time permits.
+Reading and reviewing novels I cannot in good conscience recommend limits the amount of time available for novels I can, so I no longer accept self-published novels for review, except in very rare circumstances.
+My policy for those I accepted for review was to read only the beginning of the novel, unless it proved itself by capturing and holding my interest.
+The few I read all the way through received full reviews.
+The others are given brief critiques on this page.

 Since I have a number of unpublished novel manuscripts of my own parked on a shelf, I have great respect for the amount of time and effort these authors have put into their work.
 A few authors, such as Libby Cone, do have enough success with a self-published novel to attract a mainstream publisher - see our interview with Libby Cone.
 I hope the following brief critiques will be helpful to both authors and readers.